Statue of Heydar Aliyev, Mexico City: Reception

 By November 2011, after conducting further research on Aliyev, the CRC withdrew its endorsement and requested that the city government reconsider the installation of the statue.
 According to Mexican writer and former CRC member Denise Dresser, "[after requesting them to reconsider it,] they thought we were making a mountain out of a molehill [...]
 They were clueless and they were ignorant, and we alerted them to the fact that they were clueless and ignorant."

 Controversy started by early September 2012.
 On 27 September, residents of Chapultepec protested the statue's installation, calling it "disrespectful and insensitive".
+Eduardo Farah, a community activist, led a small demonstration consisting of 20 people, where they waved banners calling for "the removal of the dictator".
 The National Human Rights Commission recommended its removal.
 Elnur Majidli, organizer of the 2011 Azerbaijani protests, also criticized the project, saying that corruption was involved "necessarily" in the project.
 Alexander Lapshin, a journalist that was arrested by Azerbaijani authorities due to a visit to Nagorno-Karabakh, compared the statue's installation to Mexico erecting a monument to a drug lord.
 Cuauhtémoc Cárdenas, then serving as Mexico City's international affairs coordinator, commented that it "does not honor Mexico City, and Mexico City does not have any reason to honor him".

 In October, Eduard Nalbandyan, then-Ministry of Foreign Affairs of Armenia, expressed concern to Patricia Espinosa, then-Secretary of Foreign Affairs of Mexico, regarding the statue of Aliyev and the classification of the Khojaly massacre as "genocide", which conflicted with the position of the OSCE Minsk Group.
 Armenia and Azerbaijan have been in a longstanding geopolitical conflict over Nagorno-Karabakh since the October Revolution of 1917 and do not maintain diplomatic relations.

 Mukhtarov said the information concerning Aliyev was "erroneous and manipulated by the Armenian opposition", adding that Aliyev "abolished capital punishment and promoted policies that improved Azerbaijan's economy".
 On 27 November 2012, 30 Azeri protesters based in Mexico called for the statue to remain in place.